Ginger Grant

-Ginger Grant is a fictional character portrayed by actress Tina Louise in the 1964 to 1967 television sitcom Gilligan's Island.
+Ginger Grant is a fictional character portrayed by Tina Louise in the 1964 to 1967 television sitcom Gilligan's Island.

+Grant was initially portrayed by Kit Smythe.
+She is known for casually mentioning big movie stars as her acquaintances.
+Ginger is often seen helping the Professor with his experiments and sharing romantic scenes with him.
+She is also the object of desire for The Skipper in several episodes.
+Ginger sides with Thurston Howell III on many occasions and becomes close friends with Mary Ann.
+On the island, she takes on various roles such as chanteuse, fortune-teller, and hair stylist.
+In the Gilligan's Island reunion films, Louise declined to return, and her role was played by Judith Baldwin and Constance Forslund.
+Jayne Mansfield was initially offered the role of Ginger but turned it down, leading to Louise's casting.

 Character summary

 Born in New York City on September 1, 1937, Grant is a "movie star" and would casually mention names of some of the biggest movie stars of the day as her co-stars or acquaintances to the Castaways, suggesting that she too was a great star.
 In season 1 episode 1, "Two on a Raft", Ginger is singing in a club in Waikiki, the same gig mentioned by the radio announcer, after which she was seen boarding the tour boat still wearing the evening gown from her performance.
 "When I first broke into show business, I used to work with a magician", Ginger confesses in Season 1 Episode 33 "It's Magic".
 In the Gilligan's Island's pilot, actress Kit Smythe portrayed Ginger, who was then a secretary.

 Ginger was sometimes seen helping the Professor with his experiments, dressed in a lab coat and spectacle frames and they conspired together in the episode "Ship Ahoax" to make it appear as though she were fortune-telling.
 They also shared romantic scenes, although these were usually in the form of a "lesson in love" such as in the episodes "Erika Tiffany-Smith to the Rescue" and "The Postman Cometh".